 “From transit and economic development to human services and the redevelopment of our central waterfront, she has been a well-respected, deeply involved and highly influential voice in this city,” Murray said.
 “She brings a wealth of experience and expertise to the role, and she also brings history of delivering successful results.”

 Joncas begins her new job on June 30 at an annual salary of $170,000, replacing Andrea Riniker, a temporary appointment, and joining current deputy mayor Hyeok Kim.
-In her new position, Joncas will manage communication and activities between the various city departments and the mayor’s office.
+In her new position, Joncas will manage communication and activities between the various municipal departments and the mayor’s office.